z6cc/LocalWebAI/README.md

 7.  **Test**:
     *   Use the UI to load a GGUF model via URL or file upload.
-        *   Example Small Model (already used in POC): `https://huggingface.co/Qwen/Qwen1.5-1.8B-Chat-GGUF/resolve/main/qwen1_5-1_8b-chat-q4_k_m.gguf` (Note: >1GiB, will not be cached by current POC due to size limits, but will load for the session).
+        *   Example Small Model (previously mentioned as >1GiB with caching issues, now cacheable): `https://huggingface.co/Qwen/Qwen1.5-1.8B-Chat-GGUF/resolve/main/qwen1_5-1_8b-chat-q4_k_m.gguf`
     *   Enter a prompt and click "Generate Text".
     *   Check the browser's developer console for logs and any errors.

 ## Next Steps & Future Vision

 This POC lays the groundwork for a much more comprehensive library.
-Key next steps include:
+Key next steps from Phase 1 of our roadmap include:

-*   Implementing robust caching for large models in IndexedDB (via chunking).
+*   **[COMPLETED]** Implementing robust caching for large models in IndexedDB (via chunking).
 *   Developing a Node.js runtime for the library.
 *   Expanding model format support (ONNX, SafeTensors).
 *   Adding higher-level task APIs (chat, embeddings, summarize).